yamin-shihab/study-notes/grade_7/math.md

 # Math 7

 This subject probably involves the least amount of studying because you'll be thinking more than the other subjects instead of just remembering.
+Practicing word problems is also cool for practice.

 ## Divisibility Rules